rbnpi/RaspbianDebForSonicPi3.2.2/README.md

 (the patches are to sonic-pi-server.rb  in /opt/app/server/ruby/bin (to enable starting of compton to facilitate the transparency command, and an addition to the theme file app.qss in /opt/app/gui/qt/theme to correct the background in load and save dialogs.

 preparedebbuild.sh #copies in deb files including checksums and then builds final binary deb as sonic-pi-3.2.2_1_armhf.deb (owned by root)
+The final deb filename can be adjusted to suit version number in this script, as can the control file in the DEBIAN folder

 note that final deb source folder debbuild is left with owner and group set to root:root sudo chmod -R pi:pi debbuild  if you want to change or move it later.